borispovod/crypti-dapps-docs/DappToolkit.md

 ]
 ```

-As you can see this file is comprised of an array of objects each representing the individual endpoints of our API.
+As you can see, this file consists of an array of objects each representing the individual endpoints of our API.
 For example:

 ```json
 {